© Crown copyright 2022

-The Mental Health Core Skills Education and Training Framework is for staff who need general mental health awareness or have contact with people experiencing a mental health problem.
+The Mental Health Core Skills Education and Training Framework (PDF, 1.49MB) is for staff who need general mental health awareness or have contact with people experiencing a mental health problem.

 Training and information for practice and community nurses in mental health and wellbeing is provided by the Charlie Waller Memorial Trust.

 Five Ways to Wellbeing is a solution-focussed framework for working with individuals to take steps to improve their mental wellbeing.

 Mental health awareness eLearning is a short programme aims to raise the awareness of mental health amongst health care staff.